priestjim/chef-openresty/README.md

 as `nginx_site` and offers resource notifications (an advantage LWRPs offer over simpler definitions).
 It also includes a `timing` parameter that can be used to notify the `nginx` process to restart immediately based on configuration file changes.
-The LWRP can be used like
+It can also deploy your website's configuration in the appropriate place if you define the `template` parameter with the filename of your website's configuration template (variables for this template can be defined with `variables`) in the cookbook where you've also defined the `openresty_site` resource.
+The LWRP can be used such as:

     openresty_site 'site.example.com' do
+      template 'site.example.com.conf.erb'
+      variables hostname: 'site.example.com'
       action :enable
       timing :immediately
     end

 ## luarock